ACCS Logo

 Read more...... download the rest of this article.

-Future depends on Asian languages
+Future depends on Asian languages Guy Healy

 AUSTRALIANS risk being marooned in the dated jobs and industries of the 20th century unless a $11.3 billion mass Asian language literacy plan is acted on within a generation, according to Michael Wesley, a leading expert on international relations.